Education After High School: A Guide to College vs. Trade Schools

 Affordability

 Affordability is one of the biggest advantages of a trade school.
 College usually requires a large investment over multiple years before you're ready to join the workforce, but trade schools can allow you to get a higher-paying job right away.
 Trade school may also be more affordable than a four-year program for many students.
-If you're considering a trade program to earn a higher salary or improve employment opportunities, you might also be interested in how much a four-year degree costs.
+If you're considering a trade program to earn a higher median salary or improve employment opportunities, you might also be interested in how much a four-year degree costs.
 Some schools offer comprehensive tuition assistance programs that cover eligible students' full tuition, but programs like these can vary greatly based on financial need and a student's academic record.

 Duration